randseed1724/breakingthewall/README.txt

 Copyright Notice:
-This game is intelectual property of Alejandro Jimenez Dominguez.
+This game is intellectual property of Alejandro Jimenez Dominguez, all right reserved.

 All images and sprites that are not being attributed bellow belong to my authorship or are public domain images and/or under Creative Commons.

 Attribution Notice:

 Thank you to IronHack's TA Nick and special thanks to Kaysser, who tough me how to structure my files and helped me with the function of movement.